(Image credit: Amazon.com)

 She writes poignantly about the sexual assault in a way that makes your heart ache and want to hug teenage Gay.
 But really, it’s the aftereffects of the rape and everything that followed which makes Hunger so powerful.

 And part of its power was in forcing me to resist my own impulses as a (formerly) fat person to talk back when Gay narrates parts of her experience that are foreign to me.
 When she mentions doctors who dismiss her other valid health concerns and just tell her to lose weight.
 When she mentions strangers taking items out of her grocery cart.
 When she talks about how chairs with arm rests painfully constrict her form.
 When she rolls her eyes at women like me who are have only ever been twenty or thirty pounds overweight.
-When she mentions that staff at Housing Works — a local New York bookstore where I occasionally volunteer, in full disclosure, though I was not working there when Gay spoke — failed to take into account her physical needs for an event at which she was speaking, thereby forcing her to struggle to climb onto a stage and then hover above a chair that could not accommodate her body.
+When she mentions that staff at Housing Works — a local New York nonprofit bookstore where I occasionally volunteer, in full disclosure — failed to take into account her physical needs for an event at which she was speaking.
+Gay struggled to climb onto a stage and then hover above a chair that could not accommodate her body for the entire event.

 I learn to bite my tongue.
 I learn to listen.
 I learn to accept that the narratives of other fat people are different from my own.
 I understand my own internalized fatphobia and reluctance to embrace the fat-positive movement better.